tlswg/tls13-spec/draft-ietf-tls-tls13.md

 thus providing forward secrecy between the connections.

 For all handshake modes, the Finished MAC (and where present, the signature), prevents downgrade attacks.
-In addition, the random tainting mechanism described in {{server-hello}} allows the detection of downgrade to previous TLS versions.
+In addition, the use of certain bytes in the random nonces as described in {{server-hello}}
+allows the detection of downgrade to previous TLS versions.

 As soon as the client and the server have exchanged enough information to establish shared keys, the remainder of the handshake is encrypted,